This MSc provides a year of intensive education in software engineering and is specifically designed for graduates of non-computing disciplines.

-- They have also developed a series of Employment and Professional Skills Workshops, which the MSc students can voluntarily attend at regular intervals throughout the year.
+- Alongside the core course curriculum, students are also encouraged to take part in a series of Employment and Professional Skills Workshops, which run at regular intervals during the year.
 The workshops cover CV writing, Technical Interview Technique, Assessment Centres, etc. and later involve events to allow students to network with representatives from some of the largest employers in the Software Development sector in Belfast.
 Students get the opportunity to mix with a diverse industrial group, ranging from testers and developers up to senior managerial level staff.
 Students also have the opportunity to get involved in other industrially sponsored events such as hackathons etc.

 - The School has a team of staff specifically dedicated for the development of student employability skills alongside technical capabilities.
 They provide a range of services to help students gain employment during the course, eg one-on-one CV advice and mock job interviews etc.

 - Our Computer Science Building opened in 2016 after a £14 million re-development.
 The four-storey, 3,000m2, state-of-the-art facility has large well-equipped computing labs and formal and informal student spaces which support a high level of group and project work.

 The curriculum of the MSc Software Development was designed through collaboration with significant industrial partners who helped select the most relevant module content to prepare the students for a range of software development roles.
 This has helped ensure that the graduates are highly trained and much sought after by employers.

 Course Details The programme has two key parts:

 A set of taught modules which build from foundational to advanced topics of software engineering and programming